sfkappes/NG_documentation/docs/source/architecture.rst

 If you need to run batch jobs on Nightingale compute nodes (see the batch job documentation page for details) then you'll likely set up and queue the jobs from the general login nodes.  **Note** like interactive node access, batch computing is a capability that must be separately configured and added to your allocation.
 The "accounts" command on the system will tell you if you have an allocation that allows you to do batch computing.
+If running "accounts" while logged into the system produces no output, then your account is not enabled for batch computing.